Fargo, North Dakota, EXCEEDED my expectations when it came to food.

 You know you’ve had a great time when your friend says she would fly back to Fargo just for the food!

-In Fargo, you get the best of both worlds with Midwest hospitality & charm, along with creative takes on the classic dishes.
+In Fargo, you get the best of both worlds: Midwest hospitality & charm and creative takes on the classic dishes.

 Our Fargo Foodie Strategy

 We glance over the menu and find at least two items that “check the boxes.”
-Then we split everything so that we can try more food… for “research purposes.”
+Then we split everything so that we could try more food… for “research purposes.”

 Brunch at The Boiler Room